Sushilachettri/online_book_thrifting/admin/readme.txt

 Sales Report Page
-The page where the monthly sales report is shown and ready to print.
+The page where the  sales report is shown and ready to print.
 Users Page
 The page where the system admin manages the list of second hand book .